kingsdigitallab/alice-thornton/docs/editing_the_site.md

-# Introduction to editing the web site
+# Introduction to editing the web site content

 ## Prerequisites